 With so many reasons to leave a fake review, and so many types, how can you spot one?
 Experts point to a few signs that might indicate a review is fake.

 Some review sites can verify a customer’s review.
-Review sites confirm this by tracking how the reviewer made a review, such as through an email CTA after a purchase or by working with the business to verify its customer database.
+Review sites confirm this by tracking how the reviewer made a review.
+They can see if a customer accesses a review form through an email CTA after a purchase.
+Or the review platform can work with the business to verify its customer database.
 For example, the review below has a "verified review" tag:

-This is one signal of truth, but it can’t be the only signal on every platform.
-For Google reviews, the purchase must be made online.
+This is one signal of truth, but it can’t be the only signal you use to trust a review on every platform.
+For Google reviews, the purchase must be made online for it to be verified, meaning customers who purchase a product in person don't have an opportunity to leave a verified review.
 You can see why verified reviews shouldn’t be considered an all-inclusive standard.